 comfortable results via ministry of service.
 One develops a practical approach to the quarrelsome environment in which one finds oneself.
 Triumph over enemies.
 Splendid for criminal attorney or military, or for physician who perceives disease as the enemy (rather than the paymaster).
 Illnesses or injury from heroic action in a conflict.
 Success in high-conflict environments.

-If rogesha-6 is neutral (Budha, Chandra, Ketu) native is prone to digestive upset but may become a health nut in their pursuit of the perfect diet.
+If rogesha-6 is neutral (Budha, Chandra, Ketu) one may be prone to digestive upset but may become a health nut in their pursuit of the perfect diet.
 Master of the selling argument.
 Frequently signifies a good career in military, medicine , or property-vehicle-educational sales (3rd-from-4th)..

-Karmicly bound to experience a great deal of conflict, but one has precisely the correct skills to deal with it.
+Preincarnationally planned experience within the Learning Pathway may involve conflict, but one has precisely the correct skills to deal with it.

 If rogesha-6 = malefic, one = a realist with a pragmatic acceptance of the dark side of human nature.
 Realism allows him to skillfully negotiate the terrain of ignorance and conflict, even while being bound into it.
 If a highly dignified malefic, may support advanced professional conflict skills in law and medicine.

-If rogesha-6 = Zukra, relationship distrust, characteristic denial via "Pollyanna" false sweetening; and illnesses due to addiction to drugs or sensual indulgence.
+If rogesha-6 = Shukra, relationship distrust, characteristic denial via "Pollyanna" false sweetening; and illnesses due to addiction to drugs or sensual indulgence.

 In the modern psychological typology (DSM-5) this characteristic may match the concept of Borderline Personality Disorder which is motivated by a terror of abandonment.
 BPD sufferers attack those close to them while being charming and solicitous to strangers.
 The disorder may emerge in those who were abandoned or threatened with abandonment by their parents.

-rogesha-6 in Bhava- 7 = rogesha-6 in the acquisitive, sensual, knowledgeable 2nd from swakshetra.
+rogesha-6 in Bhava- 7= rogesha-6 in the acquisitive, sensual, knowledgeable 2nd from svakshetra.

 Brings aggressive, argumentative conflict into the marriage.